This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• Choose a good baking or bar chocolate rather than regular chocolate chips.
+Choose good chocolate: Chopped baking or bar chocolate melts better and tastes richer than standard chips.

 Nutrition